+Emma specialises in all aspects of asylum and immigration law and has a passionate commitment to protecting and furthering the rights of migrants.
 Emma has considerable experience representing clients before both the First-Tier and Upper Tribunals in all types of asylum and immigration appeals, including complex cases under the Refugee Convention, article 3 ECHR and humanitarian protection.

 She is used to dealing with vulnerable clients and children in cases involving deportation, article 8, domestic violence, family reunion, and spouse/child/dependent relative entry clearance.
 She has experience in handling complex technical cases dealing with the points-based system (students and workers), nationality, and EEA cases.
 She is very familiar with applications for bail.

 Emma has a particular interest in discrimination cases and is instructed on claims for Judicial Review, in the County Court, in the Employment Tribunal and in the Immigration Tribunal.

 She is familiar both with arguments under the Equality Act 2010 and under article 14 ECHR.